No parmesan but so tasty!

 You can also make the risotto with just mushrooms.
-But I think a delicious mushroom aroma comes out particularly well with the dried porcini mushrooms.
-But of course you can also use various other mushrooms.
+But I think our vegan mushroom risotto needs a strong mushroom aroma, which can be brought out particularly well with the dried porcini mushrooms.
+But of course you can also use various other mushrooms for a vegan mushroom risotto.

 - 1 onion